Why now is the time to take control of your personal finances with Nav.it

 How can I prepare myself for things like this in the future?

-Diversification: From our podcast last week, diversification of your investments is always recommended by experts.
+Diversification: From our podcast or from this great break down diversification of your investments is always recommended by experts.
 That means you have your cash in multiple investments, not just the stock market, which is always the first to take a hit when there is drama like this.
 Less-liquid assets like REITs (real estate investment trusts) or treasury bonds are typically what helps to offset equity market instability.
 While you can’t always prepare for the effects of a pandemic, you can create a stable equity environment by investing in stocks and securities across different sectors.

 How does this affect my personal finances?

-Take advantage of low interest rates: When events like this happen, the Fed cuts interest rates to encourage borrowing and make lending more attractive.
+Take advantage of low-interest rates (and learn about the power of compound interest): When events like this happen, the Fed cuts interest rates to encourage borrowing and make lending more attractive.
 It’s a good time to think about refinancing your car, house, or high-interest debt (like credit cards) with lower interest loans.
 You can talk to a mortgage broker, a bank and your financial advisor for options and advice.
 Often this refinancing does take some cash upfront, so gather all the information and ask questions about fees and terms before you make your move.

 I still have questions!